 In the learning world, a teacher could invest all of their time and effort into direct instruction or an inquiry-based approach, but may still feel uncertain as to whether or not they are maximizing learning outcomes.
 Is direct instruction a better teaching strategy due to the highly structured and guided approach or does inquiry-based strategies provide a better opportunity for students to construct their understanding of content?

 Risk, Speculation and Gambling

-Making a decision based on speculation to invest in a company or in a strategy without specific and logically sound reasoning increases risk.
+Making a decision based on speculation to invest in a company or in a math teaching strategy without specific and logically sound reasoning increases risk.
 If we allow our decision making process to be influenced without an appropriate amount of evidence, we are ultimately taking a gamble in hope that probability will be on our side.
 What constitutes an appropriate amount of evidence could look very different when comparing investing and teaching.
 For example, I think that while many teaching strategies are research-based, there are many other strategies teachers may explore based on their own creativity and an intuition that the strategy could have positive effects on student achievement.
 On the other hand, some in the financial world believe that intuition can be useful to identify a good buy, but I don’t believe there are any investors claiming to make decisions without thoroughly conducting the necessary research to confirm that their thinking is more than just a hunch.

 Changing Teacher Practice Yields Limited Risk

 Despite the seemingly limited risk educators take on when exploring new teaching strategies, teacher resistance to change is common across many school districts.
 This seems logical since every teacher believes they are doing the best they can by using effective strategies they feel will be most beneficial to student learning.
 Conversely, I have never met a colleague who openly admitted to doing less than their best by intentionally using ineffective strategies to limit learning outcomes.